Hyperbolic energy and Maskit gluings: Transformation behaviour of the mass aspect tensor under conformal transformations

 Using

 and \eqref{trace4p1simp3} we find that

 with

 {\sc Acknowledgements:} We are grateful to Michael Anderson, Greg Galloway, Colin Guillarmou, Jack Lee, Yanyan Li, Rafe Mazzeo, Bruno de Oliveira and Laurent V\'eron for useful discussions.
 PTC was supported in part by the Austrian Science Fund (FWF) under project P29517-N27 and by the Polish National Center of Science (NCN) 2016/21/B/ST1/00940.
 Part of this research was performed while PTC was visiting the Institute for Pure and Applied Mathematics (IPAM) at UCLA, which is supported by the National Science Foundation (Grant No. DMS- DMS-1925919).
-ED was supported by the grant ANR-17-CE40-0034 of the French National Research Agency ANR (project CCEM).
+ED was supported by the grant ANR-17-CE40-0034 (project CCEM) and by the ANR EINSTEIN-PPF of the French National Research Agency.
 RW was supported by the Austrian Science Fund FWF under the Doctoral Program W1252-N27 Particles and Interactions.
 RW thanks the University of Amsterdam for hospitality during the completion of this project.